-Florida Law Restoring The Vote To Former Felons Takes Effect
+Florida Law Restoring The Vote To Felons Takes Effect

 The amendment automatically restores the right to vote to people with felony convictions after they complete all terms of their sentences, including parole and probation.
 It doesn't apply to those convicted of murder or a felony sex offense.
 Under Florida's constitution, it goes into effect Tuesday.

-Neil Volz, another who helped organize the campaign with the Florida Rights Restoration Coalition, says for him and other former felons who worked for it, it's a day of celebration.
+Neil Volz, another who helped organize the campaign with the Florida Rights Restoration Coalition, says for him and other felons who worked for it, it's a day of celebration.
 "At the same time," Voz says, "it's business as usual for the Supervisors of Elections who are going to have people come in and register to vote."

-Elections supervisors in Florida's 67 counties say they will register to vote former felons who affirm that they've fulfilled the terms of their sentences.
+Elections supervisors in Florida's 67 counties say they will register to vote felons who affirm that they've fulfilled the terms of their sentences.
 But Paul Lux, Supervisor of Elections in Okaloosa County and president of the state association of Elections supervisors, sees trouble ahead.
 He says, "Clearly there are things we do not know and things that we cannot know until someone provides us with better definitions."

 Lux says there are questions about outstanding court costs and restitution judgments.
 Must those be paid first and what agency is responsible for checking?
 Lux says there are also questions about what types of violent crimes and sex offenses are excluded under the law.
 Eventually, he says someone will have to provide elections supervisors with answers.
 "Whether its gets done by legislation, whether it gets done by administrative rule, or whether it gets done by the court, at some point," Lux says, "someone is going to have to clarify the process."